heitor481/KneatSoftware/README.md

 ## Tips

-If you type something that is not a number, that programm will stop automatically and will not continue running.
+If you type something that is not a number, that program will stop automatically and will not continue running.

-There are a few starships that is not returng the fields MGLT or Consumables.
-So, when it´s not returned thoses values, I´m simply returning the name of the starships and 0 as total of stops.
+There are a few starships that is not returning the fields MGLT or Consumables.
+So, when it´s not returned those values, I´m simply returning the name of the starship and 0 as total of stops.
 Without those values, I can make the calculation.

 ### Plugins Used